 Partnership with India is a strategic priority for the University of Cambridge.

 Cambridge has educated many leading Indians including three Prime Ministers.
-At any one time there are over 200 students from India studying at Cambridge.
+At any one time there are roughly 300 students from India studying at Cambridge.

 The Centre of South Asian Studies acts as a resource and hub for scholars working on India.
 The Centre for India and Global Business at the Cambridge Judge Business School provides a platform for research and engagement with partners in industry, academia and policy, focussing on India's current and future role in the global knowledge economy.
 The Bangalore-Cambridge Innovation Network has been created to foster links between the innovation ecosystems of both cities.

 In India, a strategic partnership with the Department of Biotechnology (DBT) includes the Centre for Chemical Biology and Therapeutics (CCBT) in Bangalore, five co-funded DBT-Cambridge lectureships, and a major UK-India initiative in crop science.
 Cambridge academics are also involved in large-scale research projects with Indian partners, in areas including anti-microbial resistant tuberculosis, inclusive education and agriculture.